wyang342/news-site-II/README.md

 Each day of the News Site app will build on the previous day's code.
 Today, we are going to create 1 new component, 2 pages, and a routing system to build up News Site II.
 A large majority of this code has already been written for you either here or in the previous day's code.
 We'll be moving quite a bit of code from one place to another.

-1. Before beginning this challenge, copy over `src/components/Article`, `src/Components/ArticleTeaser`, and `src/Components/Nav` from the `news-site` challenge from Day 4 into the `src/components` directory of this project.
+1. Before beginning this challenge, copy over `src/components/Article`, `src/Components/ArticleTeaser`, and `src/Components/AppNav` from the `news-site` challenge from Day 4 into the `src/components` directory of this project.

-2. If you happened to change the name of the `Nav.js` (`src/components/Nav/Nav.js`) to a different name (e.g., `AppNav.js` / `src/components/AppNav/AppNav.js`), you will need to update `App.js` and `Nav.test.js` in this new repo to account for the renaming of your `AppNav` component.
-If you haven't renamed `Nav.js` to something else yet, you will by the end of the day because of React Bootstrap.

-3. Copy over `App.js` from `news-site` to `news-site-II`.
+2. Copy over `App.js` from `news-site` to `news-site-II`.

-4. Add `react-bootstrap` to this codebase using the instructions [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#adding-bootstrap).
+3. Add `react-bootstrap` to this codebase using the instructions [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#adding-bootstrap).
 We'll come back to style this app a bit later - at this point, your code should operate exactly like it did with `news-site`.
 Do not move forward unless it's the same.

-5. At the moment, the `<a>` links in your `ArticleTeaser` component append a `#` to the URL when they're clicked.
+4. At the moment, the `<a>` links in your `ArticleTeaser` component append a `#` to the URL when they're clicked.
 This can cause a problem when handling route/url changes later today.
 Let's modify the `onClick` event handler to alleviate this changing `onClick` to this:
 ```javascript
 onClick={(event) => {
   event.preventDefault();